 Roth IRAs have income limits based on your modified adjusted gross income (MAGI)—that’s your federal taxable income with select deductions, like tax-deductible IRA contributions or student loan interest, added back in.

-Roth 401(k)s, meanwhile, have no formal income limits.
+Roth 401(k)s, meanwhile, have no income limits.
 If your employer offers a Roth option, you can contribute no matter your income up to the greater of the plan's limits or the 401(k) deferral limit.
-If your employer does not offer a Roth employer retirement plan but you earn too much to contribute to a Roth IRA, you may consider a backdoor Roth IRA, which lets you convert nondeductible traditional IRA contributions into a Roth account.
+If your employer doesn't offer a Roth employer retirement plan but you earn too much to contribute to a Roth IRA, you may consider a backdoor Roth IRA, which lets you convert nondeductible traditional IRA contributions into a Roth account.

 Contribution limits